JetBrains/kotlin-multiplatform-dev-docs/topics/create-kotlin-multiplatform-library.md

 <p>This tutorial uses IntelliJ IDEA, but you can also follow it in Android Studio – both IDEs share the same core functionality and Kotlin Multiplatform support.</p>
 </tldr>

-In this tutorial, you'll learn how to create a Multiplatform library in IntelliJ IDEA, publish the library to a local Maven repository, and add it as a dependency in another project.
+In this tutorial, you'll learn how to create a multiplatform library in IntelliJ IDEA, publish the library to a local Maven repository, and add it as a dependency in another project.

-The tutorial is based on our [Multiplatform library template](https://github.com/Kotlin/multiplatform-library-template), which is a simple library containing a function to generate the Fibonacci sequence.
+The tutorial is based on our [multiplatform library template](https://github.com/Kotlin/multiplatform-library-template), which is a simple library containing a function to generate the Fibonacci sequence.